Meituan-Dianping/koa-restql/README.md

 ### CRUD

-RestQL could do every CRUD options for you.
+RestQL could do all CRUD operations for you.
 Just choose the right HTTP method to access either the resource or the association path.

 Supported HTTP verbs: